AWiebe2021/Note-Taker/README.md

 The application’s front end has already been created.
 It's a job to build the back end, connect the two, and then deploy the entire application to Heroku.

+##Bonus
+This application has DELETE request functionality in the front end.
+As a bonus, see if you can add the DELETE route to the application

 ## Installation

-The project can be viewed at: https://AWiebe2021.github.io/Weather-Dashboard/ The projects code can be accessed at: https://github.com/AWiebe2021/Weather-Dashboard/
+The project can be viewed at: https://nt-challenge.herokuapp.com/ The projects code can be accessed at: https://github.com/AWiebe2021/Note-Taker

 ## Screenshot
 ![Note Taker Screenshot](./Screenshot.png)